-Petra was awarded a Winston Churchill Fellowship to investigate documentary requirements prior to migration to Australia for inter-country adoptees and has subsequently served the New South Wales Churchill Fellows Association as President and Vice President.
-Petra was a member of inaugural committee to establish Immigration Advice and Rights Centre and was involved in the publishing of Australia’s first ‘Immigration Kit’.
+Petra was awarded a Winston Churchill Fellowship to investigate Australian immigration by adoptees and subsequently served the NSW Churchill Fellows Association as President and Vice President.
+She helped to establish an Immigration Advice and Rights Centre and develop Australia’s first ‘Immigration Kit’.

 From 2005 to 2009, she served as a Board Director and NSW President of the Migration Institute of Australia (MIA) and is now an independent director of the NSW branch.
 She was also a Board Director of the Migration Agents Registration Authority.
 Since 2010, Petra has managed over 50 taskforces providing advice and assistance to people in detention centres across Australia and on Manus Island in Papua New Guinea.